sg20180546/System-Software/README.md

         - stock file format is "{ID} {COUNT} {PRICE}\n", saved at same path of server process.
         - when server boot, stock file is loaded on memory as shape as binary tree structure.

-## 3. Mymalloc : Physical Memory allocating Simulator, would be add soon :)
+## 3-1.
+Mymalloc_buddy : Physical Memory allocating Simulator
 - Based on Linux Kernel Buddy System, which allocate Page(4KB) to process
 - Mymalloc customization : Total 20MB Phiscal Memory,64 Byte Page size, 2^24 Byte Physical Area
 - Total 65536 Pages, 16 Orders
+- But in malloc lab, Space utilization Performnace is mesured by static char* mem_brk which mean buddy system cannnot properly evalutated in mem lab

+## 4-2.
+Mymalloc_next fit
+- which is combined version of first fit and best fit

-## 4. CSE3030, CSE4040 is class material of Sogang University Computer Sci.
+## 5. CSE3030, CSE4040 is class material of Sogang University Computer Sci.
 Course.
 - CSE3030(Introduction of Computer System)
 - CSE4040(System Programming)

-## 5. excode
+## 6. excode
 - example code of CSAPP book.